scalableminds/webknossos/docs/data_formats.md

 Read the full documentation at [webKnossos cuber](https://github.com/scalableminds/webknossos-cuber).
 [Please contact us](mailto:hello@scalableminds.com) if you have any issues with converting your dataset.

+## KNOSSOS Cubes

+Datasets saved as KNOSSOS cubes can be easily converted with the [webKnossos cuber](https://github.com/scalableminds/webknossos-cuber) tool.

 <!--
 ## Catmaid Datasets